Fact: Buying a CRM tool can be a really stressful experience.

 If you’re the individual tasked with researching/buying a CRM tool for your business, you may be feeling a bit put upon.
 However, you shouldn’t feel too badly—you’re far from the first hapless employee to be sent alone into the CRM/SaaS wilderness.

 As long as there have been customers, there have been reps trying to find a better way to corral them.
-CRM software is just the latest attempt in a long line of attempts to manage wily client and sales activities.
-Looking back at some of the less-than-ideal attempts, you’ll see that buying CRM software is indeed more productive and less dangerous.
+CRM software is just the latest attempt in a long line of attempts to manage wily client and sales activities (boosting sales enablement).

 The items below represent the absolute worst alternatives to purchasing a decent CRM solution.
 They come highly recommended by inefficient sales and leadership teams the world over.

 The very first form of CRM, and still in wide use today.
 Many businesses still rely on Nothing™, treating each customer interaction like it’s the first.
 While it doesn’t do much for relationship-building, you do get to meet a lot of new people—again, and again, and…

 - Pros: Nothing™ is portable, affordable, and can be quickly deployed across an entire enterprise.
 In fact, most of your reps probably already have Nothing™ in their toolbox!

 - Cons: It’s hard to get your big clients to take you seriously when you keep calling them by the wrong name.